Navigating the “Food Desert”

 Reuters has reported that Walmart plans to open 275-300 new stores that serve “Food Desert” areas by 2016, while Supervalu has plans to open 250 stores in the next five years.
 As Americans start to live healthier lives, the fundamentals of a basic diet – fresh vegetables, fruits and some meat are the building block upon which a happier, longer life can be formed.

 So how can you get out of the Food Desert and ensure that you’re making the right choices?
-Here are some tips from Blue Zones
+Here are some tips to live longer, better:

 1) Support the economic theory of supply and demand that controls prices.
 Always buy fresh vegetables and produce.

 2) Ask your neighborhood convenience store, gas station or other “non-mainstream” grocery store to provide more fresh or healthy options and then buy those products to keep them on the shelves.

 3) Consider planting and growing your own fresh produce.
 If space is an issue, tomatoes, basil, peppers and peas do well in small containers.
 Even carrots, cucumbers and summer squash can be grown in containers.
 See the National Gardening Association website (www.garden.org) for ideas.